beckn/beckn-onix/docs/demo_walkthrough.md

 [Installation Logs]
 Your Registry setup is complete.
 You can access your Registry at https://onix-registry.becknprotocol.io Process complete.
-Thank you for using Beckn Onix!
+Thank you for using Beckn-ONIX!
 ```

 ## Install a gateway for the network